Fieldmarshall31/printf/README.md

 printf

-A C function that prints formatted out to stdout The printf project is a collaboration by Boluwatife Oladejo and Ayandare Samuel, were a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
+A C function that prints formatted out to stdout The printf project is a collaboration by John Jeremiah and Ayoade Emmanuel Ojomo, were a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
 It contains some of the basic features and functions found in the manual 3 of "printf".

 _printf() is a function that performs formatted output conversion and print data.
 Its prototype is the following: